What Does an Environmental Technician Do?

-An environmental technician, typically working under the direction of an environmental scientist, monitors the environment and investigates sources of pollution by performing laboratory and field tests.
-He may be a member of a team that includes scientists, engineers, and technicians from other disciplines, working together to solve complex environmental problems that affect public health.
+Environmental technicians typically work under the direction of environmental scientists.
+They monitor the environment and investigate sources of pollution by performing laboratory and field tests.
+They might be part of a team that includes scientists, engineers, and technicians from other disciplines, working together to solve complex environmental problems that affect public health.

-- Perform project monitoring and air sampling for asbestos, lead, and mold abatement projects
+- Perform project monitoring and air sampling for asbestos, lead, and mold abatement projects.

 - Install and maintain data collection instrumentation.

 - Conduct bacteriological or other tests related to research in environmental or pollution control activity.